wavespectra/wavespectra/docs/reconstruct.rst

 Wavespectra contains several methods for re-creating 2-dimensional wave spectra from a subset of integrated paramaters describing wave systems derived from spectral partitioning of wave spectra.
-These are described below, and thier efficacy examined.
+These are described below, and their efficacy examined.

 .. ipython:: python